Registering as a UAS operator

 • the number has been permanently deregistered;

-• rectification: to update the operator's contact details, e.g., their home address, telephone number, email address or insurance policy number;
+• rectification: to update the operator's contact details, e.g. their address, telephone number, email address or insurance policy number;

-• renewal: to renew the registration number's date of validity.
+• to renew the registration number's valid-until date.
 Extension applications should be filed annually;

 • permanent deregistration: if the operator wishes to stop operating UASs permanently.
 The registration number will never be available for use again and will be permanently blocked.

-A civil liability insurance policy number is required to complete all of the applications above.
+A civil liability insurance policy number is required to complete all applications.

 Application processing time